corentinbeaulieu/mpc/src/MPC_Doc/md/mpc_cc.1.md

 : Enable of disable the support of OpenMP pragma directives.
-As the OpenMP semantics needs to be enlarged for MPC purposes (threadprivate variables need to be promoted for instance), is option is caught by the wrapper before being forwared to the underlying compiler.
+As the OpenMP semantics needs to be enlarged for MPC purposes (threadprivate variables need to be promoted for instance), is option is caught by the wrapper before being forwarded to the underlying compiler.
 Furthermore, depending on the vendor (GCC, Intel) the proper option is set (-fopenmp vs -openmp) without requiring any modification from the command-line.